anndevx/anndevx/README.md

 - 👋 Hi, I’m @anndevx
 - 👀 I’m interested in software and web development, data science and cats!
-- 🌱 I’m currently learning JS, Java, SQL, Python and PHP
+- 🌱 I’m currently learning JS, Java, SQL and Python
 - 📫 You can reach me on LinkedIn: https://bit.ly/3vjbNNK